 Note: The project area shall be spotted on the map as well.

 The appraiser shall personally make a detailed inspection of the property being appraised.
-Buildings taken or damaged shall be measured and necessary photographs taken in compliance with instructions furnished to the appraiser.
+Buildings acquired or damaged shall be measured and necessary photographs taken in compliance with current appraisal expectations.

 INITIAL CONTACT WITH PROPERTY OWNER